greenonline/UI_Better/README.md

 A fixed verion of `UI.pm` called `UI_Better.pm` is included in this repository.

-For the ease of changing the behaviour of `UI_Better`, there are two flag near the top of the file:
+For the ease of changing the behaviour of `UI_Better`, there are two flags near the top of the file:

 ```none
 our $flg_post_add_history = 1;  # Move the add history to the end of _tt_readline()